solidi/writing/writing-ideas.md

     1. Appeal to readers by telling them [how something complicated works](https://twitter.com/paulg/status/1553708274465140736)
 1. What Made Goldeneye 007 Great?
     1. Add "arcade feel" to the bullet about multiplayer
+1. The First Hot Wheels Sto & Go
+    1. Picture of the Sto & Go coloring book
+    1. Gene's idea disclosure
+    1. Fourth level for the plant shop

 ## What is a _____ Anyway?